andy7937/message-app/README.md

 # How to run the app
-go into backend folder in terminal - start node server.js
+To run app on local (use old github repo) go into backend folder in terminal - start node server.js
 go into frontend folder in terminal - npm start

+To turn off mongoDB service
+win r, services.msc, MongoDB Server

+To run app on heroku/netlify
 make sure to be in backend
 to push to heroku
 git add .
-git commit -m "Initial commit" heroku git:remote -a message-app git push heroku master heroku login
+git commit -m "Initial commit" heroku git:remote -a message-app (if not already git initialised) git push heroku master

 make sure to be in frontend
 npm run build

-To turn off mongoDB service
-win r, services.msc, MongoDB Server
+MongoDB atlas to check database netify to update frontend heroku to update backend

 # Planning of the project
 Overall Structure of the project for user sequence